Aisha-R/learnway/README.md

 # LearnWay

-Python/Django backend for helping users retain information long-term by prompting them to review said information periodically.
+Django backend application for helping users retain information long-term by prompting them to review said information periodically.
 The intervals implemented in this application are based on the information on this site 'https://www.edapp.com/blog/how-spaced-repetition-works/'.

 ## Installation